berthubert/ThingPool/README.md

 (C) 2024 Bert Hubert <bert@hubertnet.nl> - MIT License

-Often you have an class (or Thing) that a single thread can use exclusively, but which has some cost to create and tear down.
+Often you have a class (or Thing) that a single thread can use exclusively, but which has some cost to create and tear down.
 The canonical example is a database connection.